Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 • tumor diseases.

-What rules should be followed when donating blood for the analysis of hormone levels so that the results are as accurate as possible?
-It is necessary to refrain from eating for 7-12 hours before blood sampling.
-During the day before the study, alcohol, coffee, physical activity, stress, and sexual contacts should be excluded.
-The possibility of taking medication during this period should be discussed with the doctor.
-When examining the hormonal status, it is important for women to know on which day of the cycle they should be tested.
-So, blood for follicle-stimulating, luteinizing hormones and prolactin is donated on days 3-5 of the cycle, for testosterone - for 8-10, and for progesterone and estradiol - for 21-22 days.
+What rules should be followed when donating blood to analyze hormone levels so that the results are as accurate as possible?
+It is necessary to refrain from eating for 7-12 hours before blood collection.
+During the day before the study, alcohol, coffee, physical activity, stress, and sexual contact should be excluded.
+The possibility of taking medications during this period should be discussed with your doctor.
+When studying hormonal status, it is important for women to know which day of the cycle they should take tests.
+So, blood is donated for follicle-stimulating hormone, luteinizing hormones and prolactin on days 3–5 of the cycle, for testosterone on 8–10, and for progesterone and estradiol on days 21–22.

-If you donate daily urine, you should strictly adhere to the scheme for its collection and observe the storage conditions.
+If you donate daily urine, you should strictly adhere to the collection scheme and observe the storage conditions.

 Blood for research is taken from a vein in the morning on an empty stomach.
-The study period is usually 1-2 days.
-The result is compared by the doctor with the norms of hormone concentration, developed taking into account the gender, age of the patient and other factors.
+The study period is usually 1–2 days.
+The obtained result is compared by the doctor with the hormone concentration standards developed taking into account the patient’s gender, age and other factors.
 The patient himself can study these norms.

-Only a specialist (endocrinologist, gynecologist, internist, gastroenterologist, etc.) can decide which tests to take for hormones based on the results of the examination.
-Moreover, the number of analyzes is commensurate with the number of hormones, and there are more than 100 of them in the body.
-In the article, we will consider only the most common types of studies.
+Only a specialist (endocrinologist, gynecologist, therapist, gastroenterologist, etc.) can decide which tests need to be taken for hormones based on the results of the examination.
+Moreover, the number of tests is commensurate with the number of hormones, and there are more than 100 of them in the body.
+In the article we will consider only the most common types of studies.

-Assessment of the somatotropic function of the pituitary gland necessary for people who have gigantism, acromegaly (enlargement of the skull, hands and feet) or dwarfism.
-The normal content of somatotropic hormone in the blood is 0.2-13 mU / l, somatomedin-C - 220-996 ng / ml at the age of 14-16 years, 66-166 ng / ml - after 80 years.
+Assessment of somatotropic function of the pituitary gland necessary for people who have gigantism, acromegaly (enlargement of the skull, hands and feet) or dwarfism.
+The normal level of somatotropic hormone in the blood is 0.2–13 mU/l, somatomedin-C is 220–996 ng/ml at the age of 14–16 years, 66–166 ng/ml after 80 years.

-Pathologies of the pituitary-adrenal system are manifested in violation of the body's homeostasis: increased blood clotting, increased carbohydrate synthesis, reduced protein and mineral metabolism.
+Pathologies of the pituitary-adrenal system manifest themselves in disruption of the body's homeostasis: increased blood clotting, increased carbohydrate synthesis, decreased protein and mineral metabolism.
 To diagnose such pathological conditions, it is necessary to determine the content of the following hormones in the body:

-• Cortisol - regulates metabolism, the norm is 250-720 nmol / l in the first half of the day and 50-250 nmol / l in the second (the concentration difference should be at least 100 nmol / l).
+• Cortisol regulates metabolism, the norm is 250–720 nmol/l in the first half of the day and 50–250 nmol/l in the second (the difference in concentration should be at least 100 nmol/l).

-• Free cortisol - surrenders if you suspect the presence of Itsenko-Cushing's disease.
-The amount of the hormone in the urine is 138–524 nmol/day.
+• Free cortisol - given if you suspect the presence of Itsenko-Cushing's disease.
+The amount of hormone in urine is 138–524 nmol/day.

-These tests are often prescribed by endocrinologists for obesity or underweight, they are taken to determine if there are serious hormonal disruptions and which ones.
+These tests are often prescribed by endocrinologists for obesity or underweight; they are taken to determine whether there are serious hormonal imbalances and which ones.

-Thyroid dysfunction manifested by increased irritability, changes in body weight, increased blood pressure, is fraught with gynecological diseases and infertility.
-What tests should be taken for thyroid hormones if at least a few of the above symptoms are found?
-First of all, we are talking about the study of the level of triiodothyronine (T3), thyroxine (T4) and thyroid-stimulating hormone (TSH), which regulate metabolic processes, mental activity, as well as the functions of the cardiovascular, reproductive and digestive systems.
+Thyroid dysfunction manifested by increased irritability, changes in body weight, increased blood pressure, and is fraught with gynecological diseases and infertility.
+What tests should be taken for thyroid hormones if at least several of the above symptoms are detected?
+First of all, we are talking about studying the levels of triiodothyronine (T3), thyroxine (T4) and thyroid-stimulating hormone (TSH), which regulate metabolic processes, mental activity, as well as the functions of the cardiovascular, reproductive and digestive systems.
 Normal hormone levels look like this:

-• Antibodies to thyroperoxidase - 35 IU / ml.
+• Antibodies to thyroid peroxidase – 35 IU/ml.

 • T-Uptake – 0.32–0.48 units.

-• Antibodies to the microsomal antigen of thyrocytes - less than 1.0 U / l.
+• Antibodies to microsomal antigen of thyrocytes – less than 1.0 U/l.

-Malfunctions in the regulation of calcium and phosphorus metabolism lead to osteoporosis or increased bone mineralization.
+Failures in the regulation of calcium and phosphorus metabolism lead to osteoporosis or increased bone mineralization.
 Parathyroid hormone promotes calcium absorption in the intestinal tract, as well as reabsorption in the kidneys.
-The content of parathyroid hormone in the blood of an adult is 8-24 ng / l.
-Calcitonin contributes to the deposition of calcium in the bones, slowing down its absorption in the gastrointestinal tract and increasing excretion in the kidneys.
-The norm of the content of calcitonin in the blood is 5.5–28 pmol / l.
+The content of parathyroid hormone in the blood of an adult is 8–24 ng/l.
+Calcitonin promotes the deposition of calcium in the bones, slowing its absorption in the gastrointestinal tract and increasing excretion in the kidneys.
+The normal level of calcitonin in the blood is 5.5–28 pmol/l.
 It is recommended to donate blood for tests of this type when menopause begins, since women during this period are most susceptible to osteoporosis.

-Every human body produces both male and female hormones.
+The body of any person produces both male and female hormones.
 Their correct balance ensures the stability of the reproductive system, normal secondary sexual characteristics, and an even mental state.
-The production of certain sex hormones can be disturbed due to age, bad habits, heredity, endocrine diseases.
+The production of certain sex hormones may be disrupted due to age, bad habits, heredity, and endocrine diseases.

-Reproductive system dysfunctions, caused by hormonal disruptions, lead to male and female infertility, and also provoke miscarriages in pregnant women.
-In the presence of such problems, they donate blood for the analysis of female hormones, such as:
+Reproductive system dysfunctions, caused by hormonal imbalances, lead to male and female infertility, and also provoke miscarriages in pregnant women.
+If there are such problems, they donate blood to analyze female hormones, such as:

-• Follicle-stimulating hormone: its content in the follicle phase is normally 4-10 U / l, during the period of ovulation - 10-25 U / l, during the luteal phase - 2-8 U / l.
+• Follicle-stimulating hormone: its content in the follicular phase is normally 4-10 U/l, during the ovulation period - 10-25 U/l, during the luteal phase - 2-8 U/l.

-Assessment of androgenic function produced for infertility, obesity, high cholesterol, hair loss, youthful acne, reduced potency.
+Assessing androgen function produced for infertility, obesity, high cholesterol, hair loss, juvenile acne, decreased potency.
 So:

-• Testosterone - the normal content in men is 12-33, in women - 0.31-3.78 nmol / l (hereinafter in the list, the first indicator is the norm for men, the second for women).
+• Testosterone - normal levels in men are 12–33, in women – 0.31–3.78 nmol/l (hereinafter in the list, the first indicator is the norm for men, the second for women).

 • 17-ketosteroids: 10.0–25.0 and 7–20 mg/day.